Refining Structs

 EXERCISE Here is a different, constructor that should work

-but which may return None
+for any input n but which may return None if the input is

 invalid.
-Can you fix the code so that flux accepts new_opt
+Can you fix the code so that flux accepts new_opt?

 impl Positivei32 { pub fn new_opt(val: i32) -> Option<Self> { Some(Positivei32 { val }) } }